devcore-ca/tanjore/README.md

 ## Deployment

 We use Github Pages for deployment.
-The site gets deployed at https://dev-corps.github.io/tanjore/
+The site gets deployed at tanjore.ca which points to devcore-ca.github.io

 Our deployment process is as follows: